Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 ![](images/5c.png)

-## Lab Prerequisites

-Before starting this lab, you should have the following prerequisites:

-- **Microsoft Fabric Account**: You need a valid Microsoft Fabric account to access the tools and resources required for this lab.

-- **Basic Knowledge of Event Streams**: Familiarity with the concept of event streams and event-driven architecture will be beneficial.

-- **Basic Understanding of Data Ingestion**: Knowledge of data ingestion and how data is captured, processed, and stored in a system will help you when creating an eventstream and an eventhouse.

 ### Task 1: Create the workspace

 In this task, you will create a workspace in Microsoft Fabric with the Fabric trial enabled.
 This workspace will serve as the central environment for managing your eventstreams, eventhouses, and other resources required for event-driven data processing.